cpacker/MemGPT/docs/endpoints.md

 ---
 title: Configuring LLM backends
-excerpt: Connecting MemGPT to various LLM backends
+excerpt: Connecting Letta to various LLM backends
 category: 6580d34ee5e4d00068bf2a1d
 ---

-You can use MemGPT with various LLM backends, including the OpenAI API, Azure OpenAI, and various local (or self-hosted) LLM backends.
+You can use Letta with various LLM backends, including the OpenAI API, Azure OpenAI, and various local (or self-hosted) LLM backends.

 ## OpenAI

-To use MemGPT with an OpenAI API key, simply set the `OPENAI_API_KEY` variable:
+To use Letta with an OpenAI API key, simply set the `OPENAI_API_KEY` variable:

 ```sh
 export OPENAI_API_KEY=YOUR_API_KEY # on Linux/Mac